brave/brave-browser/README.md

 Please see the [contributing guidelines](./CONTRIBUTING.md).

+Our [Wiki](https://github.com/brave/brave-browser/wiki) also has some useful technical information.

 ## Community

 [Join the Q&A community](https://community.brave.com/) if you'd like to get more involved with Brave.
 You can [ask for help](https://community.brave.com/c/support-and-troubleshooting),